damncabbage/deadname.id.au/_posts/2017-01-09-effective-types-a-parameterised-type-primer-flow.markdown

 const gonnaBreak: Optional<number> = "💥"; // Kaboom; doesn't pass Flow's type-check.
 ```

-The `X` isn't a special name: it's just what we called the type parameter, just like `x` is what we called the function parameter; it could be `T`, or `Item`, or `Thing` for all we care.
+As above, `X` isn't a special name: it's just what we called the type parameter, just like `x` is what we called the function parameter.

 And like function parameters, `X` (for example) refers to **the one type**.
 A type that is `type Point<T> = { x: T, y: T }` refers to an object with two fields, `x` and `y`, each with a value of the same type (`T`, whatever it is later specialised to).